watson-developer-cloud/discovery-components/docs/components/custom_components.md

    );
 ```

-The overall details are explained in the article, but I did want to point out a couple things.
+The overall details are explained in the article, but here are a few things to keep in mind.
 First, `fields` should be set to reflect the data in your project/collection.
 This property tells Discovery in which document fields to look for answers.
-Second, we're setting `_return` to a set of top-level fields in the document results.
-Only the fields listed will be returned, cutting down on the response size (especially since we're not listing `text` and `html`, which can be quite large).
+Second, this sets `_return` to a set of top-level fields in the document results.
+Only the fields listed will be returned, cutting down on the response size (especially since it doesn't list `text` and `html`, which can be quite large).

 (Note: Besides `overrideQueryParameters`, you can also update the query parameters by calling the `setSearchParameters` function on the `SearchApi` context.)

 Now let's build our custom component.
 The Discovery Components use [React Context](https://reactjs.org/docs/context.html) to pass data and give access to their API.
-The results of a search are provided in the `searchResponseStore` property of `SearchContext`.
-From within that, we'll find the most relevant `answers`, based on their `confidence` score.
+The results of a search are provided in the `searchResponseStore` property of the `SearchContext`.
+From within that, you'll find the most relevant `answers`, based on their `confidence` score.

 Copy the following code into `src/App.js`: